2018 Maine TREE Foundation Board of Directors

 Pat graduated from Loyola University and has a Masters Degree in Education from USM.
 She has worked 14 years as a teacher in MSAD 75, Topsham and taught grades 4-6 at Bowdoin Central School.
 She has worked summers as an intern with Friends of Casco Bay, participated in the National Park Service Earthwatch Expedition into America at Acadia National Park, participated in the Maine Math and Science Academy at Bates College and served on the Friends of Merrymeeting Bay Board of Directors.

-Cathy Jo Herlihy, Administrative Assistant
+Cathy Jo Herlihy, Office Manager

 CJ grew up in Skowhegan and is a Skowhegan High School graduate.
 She has worked in the administrative field for 30 years; this is her second stint working for the TREE Foundation.
 She worked for TREE for over six years; she ran the office from her home when her son was young.
 She previously worked for Family Planning Association of Maine and the Maine State Nurses Association.
 She lives in Winslow with her husband.